-How people are paid is always a top priority for companies, especially with recent macroeconomic events, but some companies are still reluctant to invest in a Compensation function.
-This is due, at least in part, to the view of compensation expertise as a “nice to have” rather than a “must have,” a view bolstered by the assumption that a compensation function is redundant and something that can or should be done by other departments, usually Finance or Accounting.
-Can it be done by other capable departments?
-Yes, but it shouldn’t be.
+How people are paid is always a top priority for companies, especially with recent events — a presidential election and new pay transparency legislation to name only a couple — but some companies are still reluctant to invest in a dedicated Compensation team.
+This is due, at least in part, to the view of compensation expertise as a “nice to have” rather than a “must have.”
+This view is bolstered by the assumption that a Compensation team is redundant and something that can done by other departments, usually Finance or Accounting.
+Here's a Mercer Consultant's perspective on the importance of building a strong Compensation team instead of relying on other departments to fill in the gaps.

 A common example that displays the difference between the two approaches of Finance and Compensation is with bonus plans.
 When a plan is designed and/or administered by Finance, the bonus plan is typically focused on the company’s financial success.
 There are two issues that usually come up.
 The first is the line-of-sight while the second is metric dilution.